 Pop into a Best Buy or search on Amazon for a laptop PC, and you’ll face dozens of manufacturers and brands.
 An unknown brand isn’t necessarily a bad thing.
 But for peace of mind and reliability, a well-known brand name can make a difference.
 It can certainly be easier to get support and help, both from the manufacturer or by simply searching Google and finding user communities.

-It’s hard to go wrong with a laptop PC from the following manufacturers:
+If you’re looking for the best Windows laptop computers, it’s hard to go wrong with one from the following manufacturers:

 Still the biggest name in Windows-based computers, Dell has made great strides with form as well as function in recent years.
 Their current laptop lineups are sleek and well-designed.
 You can even customize them to fit your budget and needs.
 And Dell’s customer service consistently receives high marks.